-- 8.1 We will provide any equipment that we consider you reasonably require to work from home which will remain the property of GRAHAM. - 8.2 It is your responsibility to ensure that you have sufficient and appropriate equipment for working from home.
-We are not responsible for the provision, maintenance, replacement, or repair in the event of loss or damage to any personal equipment used by you when working for us. - 8.3We are not responsible for associated costs of you working from home including the costs of heating, lighting, electricity or telephone calls.

-9 Working at Home - Data security and confidentiality is subject to the Terms & Conditions of IT Acceptable Use Policy (reference section 4.10)
+- 8.1 We will provide any equipment that we consider an employee reasonably requires to work from home which will remain the property of GRAHAM. - 8.2 It is the employee's responsibility to ensure that they have sufficient and appropriate equipment for working from home.
+We are not responsible for the provision, maintenance, replacement, or repair in the event of loss or damage to any personal equipment used by an employee when working for us. - 8.3We are not responsible for associated costs of an employee working from home including the costs of heating, lighting, electricity or telephone calls. - 9 Working at Home Data security and confidentiality is subject to the Terms & Conditions of IT Acceptable Use Policy (reference section 4.10)